ITI/ICS-Security-Tools/tools/analysis/README.md

 - [OFRAK](https://github.com/redballoonsecurity/ofrak) - OFRAK (Open Firmware Reverse Analysis Konsole) is a binary analysis and modification platform.
 OFRAK combines the ability to: Identify and Unpack many binary formats.
 Analyze unpacked binaries with field-tested reverse engineering tools.
 Modify and Repack binaries with powerful patching strategies.
 - [rpdebug](https://github.com/mandiant/rpdebug_qnx) - rpdbg.py is designed to communicate with the QNX operating system's pdebug utility.

+### Files
+[Polyfile](https://github.com/trailofbits/polyfile) - A pure Python cleanroom implementation of libmagic, with instrumented parsing from Kaitai struct and an interactive hex viewer
 ### Logs

 - [Plaso - Log2timeline](https://github.com/log2timeline/plaso/wiki) - log2timeline is a tool designed to extract timestamps from various files found on a typical computer system(s) and aggregate them.